ajmcclary/Bulk-Angular-Component-Storybook-Generator/README.md

 ## Overview

-The **Bulk Generate Components** script is a powerful tool designed to automate the creation of Angular components, modules, and corresponding Storybook stories based on structured text files.
+The **Bulk Angular Component & Storybook Generator** script is a powerful tool designed to automate the creation of Angular components, modules, and corresponding Storybook stories based on structured text files.
 By leveraging a predefined directory structure and naming conventions, this script streamlines the development workflow, ensuring consistency and efficiency in large-scale Angular projects.

 ### Key Features